Erudika/paraio.org/src/monolite/partials/010-serialization.md

 attributes that are read-only like `type` and `id`.
 These are created once and never change so when calling `update()` they will be skipped.

+**Note:** All of the annotations above are **ignored** on the clientside and not supported by `ParaClient`, yet.
+By default all fields declared on the clientside or through the API will be stored and **not** locked, i.e. they can be updated.